sebivenlo/PerformanceTesting/README.md

 **-> Not desired**

 ## Aspect oriented programming (AOP)
-Aspect oriented programming is a mechanism of separating cross-cuting concerns.
+Aspect oriented programming is a mechanism of separating cross-cutting concerns.
 It allows to add additional behavior to existing code, without modifying the code itself.

 ## Step 3
-Now, because we have created a maven project in Step 1, we can make use of some magic.
-(Not actual magic, but maven)
+Now, because we have created a Maven project in Step 1, we can make use of some magic.
+(Not actual magic, but Maven)

-* Delete the three lines added in Step 2.
+* Delete the three lines added in Step 2
-* Add the following maven dependencies to the pom file:
+* Add the following Maven dependencies to the POM file:

 ```xml
 <dependencies>